Legacy of Taras Shevchenko: North America

+Canada

 The most notable Canadian monument is the bronze and granite statue of Taras Shevchenko in Ottawa, created by Leo Mol, and unveiled on June 26, 2011. (see Taras Shevchenko Monument Ottawa).

 The Leo Mol sculpture garden in Winnipeg, Manitoba, Canada, contains many images of Taras Shevchenko.

-A two-tonne bronze statue of Shevchenko, located in a memorial park outside of Oakville, Ontario was discovered stolen in December 2006.
+A two-tonne bronze statue of Shevchenko, located in a memorial park outside of Oakville, Ontario, was discovered stolen in December 2006.
 It was taken for scrap metal; the head was recovered in a damaged state, but the statue was not repairable.
 The head is on exhibit at the Taras Shevchenko Museum & Memorial Park Foundation in Toronto.

 A Taras Shevchenko Museum & Memorial Park Foundation is located in Toronto, Ontario, Canada.
 A video tour of the museum was created in March 2010.
 Among other exhibits, the video tour includes footage of Shevchenko's death mask.

 There is a Shevchenko Boulevard in the Lasalle borough of Montreal, Quebec.
-The town of Vita in Manitoba, Canada was originally named Shevchenko in his honor.
+The town of Vita in Manitoba, Canada, was originally named Shevchenko in his honor.